KIMB-technologies/TaskTimeTerminate/README.md

 ### Collected Data and Update
 Per default all data is saved in `~/.tasktimeterminate/`.
-This can be changed by editing the `config.json` in the programs root folder.
+This can be changed by editing the `config.json` in the programs root folder (will be created on first run of program).
 On Windows we will use `%AppData%/Roaming` for `~`.

 Per default all times use the timezone `Europe/Berlin`.
 This can be changed by editing the `config.json` in the programs root folder.

 The program folder (not the data folder) can be deleted and replaced by a newer version.
-- If downloaded via git `git pull` will do.
-- If used the install script, just rerun it or use the `ttt-update` command.
+The install script registers the `ttt-update` command (which reruns `install.sh` under the hood).

 ### Installation per OS
 #### Linux